pjaos/retirement_finances/README.md

 - Money is taken from either savings or pensions to meet outgoings during retirement.

 - This tool deals with draw down pensions only.

+- If you die before age 75 then your personal pension (if you have one) will be available to your partner as a lump sum.

 # Installing the software